Start Your Engines

 Enable Windows Identity Foundation

-This is usually located within Programs and Features (Depends what Operating System you are running) and is needed primarily for the CRM Developer Toolkit to place nicely along with XRMToolbox plus other 3rd party tools.
+This is usually located within Programs and Features (Depends what Operating System you are running) and is needed primarily for the CRM Developer Toolkit to play nicely along with XRMToolbox plus other 3rd party tools.

 If WIF not listed here you will probably need to use Powershell to install the feature (Add-WindowsFeature windows-identity-foundation), or if running a really old operating system will need to download the installation from Microsoft.